 Wiping Out Mole Crickets With Chemical Insecticides

-Chemical bug sprays, for example, Imidacloprid (Bayer Advanced, Merit) are typically connected in June or July to slaughter the little sprites.
+Chemical bug sprays, for example, Imidacloprid (Bayer Advanced, Merit) are typically used in June or July to slaughter the pest.
 They can be controlled with showers, granules, or lures.
 Apply when overnight temps are no less than 60 degrees F. (16 C.) and water the zone after.
 Damp soil assists with the entrance of the bug spray and urges mole crickets to rise to the top to feast upon lure.

 Where mole crickets are usually found to infest the lawn, the lawn will have to be treated with a residual parasite control product labeled for turfgrass or bait for the mole cricket.
 It is best to consult a lawn care company as the timing of applications is critical to successful control of this pest.
 When crickets are attracted in large numbers to the exterior lights of a house or building, the lights should remain off when no light bulbs are needed or replaced to a type less attractive to insects (for example, yellow bug lights or sodium vapor).